prabucki/hass-energa-my-meter-api/README.md

   <img src="https://raw.githubusercontent.com/ergo5/hass-energa-my-meter-api/main/logo.png" alt="Energa API Logo" width="200"/>
 </div>

-# Energa Mobile API for Home Assistant
+# Energa Mobile API (Hybrid Edition) for Home Assistant

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)

-A modern custom integration for **Energa Operator** meters in Home Assistant.
+A robust custom integration for **Energa Operator** meters in Home Assistant, built for stability and precision.

-This component is built from the ground up to utilize the native **Mobile API** (`api-mojlicznik`), providing a robust and stable connection for retrieving energy data.
-It emulates the behavior of the official iOS application to ensure reliable communication with Energa servers.
+This component utilizes a unique **Hybrid Engine**: it uses the modern **Mobile API** protocol (`api-mojlicznik`) for secure, token-based authentication (bypassing CAPTCHA issues), while leveraging the legacy chart data logic to retrieve accurate, **hourly energy consumption** details directly from Energa's graph data.

 ---

 ## ✨ Key Features

-* **Mobile API Protocol:** Connects directly to the `api-mojlicznik` endpoint for improved stability.
+* **Hybrid Engine (New!):** Combines the security of the Mobile App login with the data precision of web charts.
+* **True Hourly Data:** Unlike standard API readings which may update only once a day, this integration calculates usage from the **hourly charts**, ensuring your Energy Dashboard bars update every hour.
-* **Secure Authentication:** The integration generates a unique, local device token during installation.
-It does not rely on your personal phone's ID, ensuring your official mobile app remains logged in and secure.
+* **Secure Authentication:** Generates a unique, local device token.
+Does not rely on your personal phone's ID, keeping your official app secure.
 * **Metadata & Diagnostics:** Retrieves tariff, address, and contract details.
-* **Device Support:** Groups all entities under a single "Energa Meter" device.
-* **Energy Dashboard Ready:** Sensors use the `total_increasing` state class.
+* **Energy Dashboard Ready:** "Today" sensors use `total_increasing` class for perfect integration with Home Assistant's Energy panel.

 ---